-- Compensation should be related to performance.
+• Compensation should be related to performance.
 We believe that the performance-based portion of an individual's total compensation should increase as the individual's business responsibilities increase.
-Thus, a material portion of executive compensation is linked to our and the individual's performance, which also serves to align the named executive officers' interests with those of our investors. - Compensation should be competitive and cost effective.
+Thus, a material portion of executive compensation is linked to our financial performance, which also serves to align the named executive officers' interests with those of our investors.

+• Compensation should be competitive and cost effective.
 We believe that our compensation programs should foster an innovative, high integrity, and performance-oriented culture that serves to attract, motivate, and retain executives and other key employees with the appropriate skill sets to lead us through expected future growth in a dynamic, competitive, and highly regulated environment.
-Accordingly, we seek to provide compensation, in amounts and based on performance targets, necessary to achieve these goals and which is of fair value relative to other positions at the Company.
+Accordingly, we seek to provide compensation, in amounts and based on performance targets, necessary to achieve these goals and which is of fair value relative to other positions at the Company

 Company compensation policies.
-During 2011, our named executive officers' total in-service compensation consisted of base salaries, cash bonuses, limited perquisites, and other benefits generally available to all employees.
+During 2012, our named executive officers' total in-service compensation consisted of base salaries, cash bonuses, share-based compensation, limited perquisites, and other benefits generally available to all employees.
 With regard to these components, we adhere to the following compensation policies:

 - Founders with significant equity stakes require limited cash or equity incentives.
-As founders of our Company, Brent D. Richardson and Christopher C. Richardson have significant equity ownership in the Company.
-We believe that the Richardsons' ownership stake provides a level of motivation that would not be appreciably enhanced through the grant of further equity incentives.
-Accordingly, in 2011, as in past years, the Richardsons were compensated solely through base salary, a bonus and limited perquisites. - Cash should be a significant component of compensation.
-The Company's compensation policy focuses on providing the opportunity for its named executive officers to earn total cash compensation at levels that enable the Company to achieve the motivation and retention goals described above, and to provide equity incentives as a reward for superior performance rather than as a substitute for cash compensation. - Base salaries should generally be the largest component of cash compensation.
-Our compensation programs generally reflect our view that base salaries reflect compensation for the named executive officers to perform the essential elements of their respective jobs, and that cash bonuses are a reward for superior company and individual performance.
-In this regard, base salary should generally be the largest component of cash compensation. - Cash incentives should be linked to performance.
-Under our Annual Cash Incentive Plan, bonuses paid to our named executive officers are based on overall company and individual performance.
+As a founder of our Company, Brent D. Richardson, our Executive Chairman, has had significant equity ownership in the Company.
+We believe that Mr. Richardson's ownership stake provides a level of motivation that would not be appreciably enhanced through the grant of further equity incentives.
+Accordingly, in 2012, as in past years, Mr. Richardson was compensated solely through base salary, a bonus and limited perquisites. - Cash should be a significant component of compensation.
+The Company's compensation policy focuses on providing the opportunity for its named executive officers to earn total cash compensation at levels that enable the Company to achieve the motivation and retention goals described above, and to provide equity incentives that are intended to reward superior performance rather than serve as a substitute for cash compensation. - Base salaries should generally be the largest component of cash compensation.
+Our compensation programs generally reflect our view that base salaries reflect compensation for the named executive officers to perform the essential elements of their respective jobs, and that cash bonuses are a reward for superior company performance.
+In this regard, absent clear outperformance of financial goals, base salary should generally be the largest component of cash compensation. - Cash incentives should be linked to performance.
+Under our Annual Cash Incentive Plan, bonuses paid to our named executive officers are based on overall company financial performance, but are subject to reduction based on the Compensation Committee's assessment of the particular named executive officer's personal performance and contribution to our overall results